KieranReck/KieranReck.github.io/_posts/2024-12-20-Headphone-Hook.md

 But still, look how cool it could have been:

-{% include gallery2 id="gallery2" caption="Print-In-Place Spring" %}
+{% include gallery id="gallery2" caption="Print-In-Place Spring" %}

 ![[headphone-hook-front.webp]]{: .align-center}